ShonHarsh/CSharp-LINQ-Tutorial/Notes/CSharp-LINQ-Tutorial-S08-MinMax.md

 ###### Notes
 1. For non-nullable types (such as integer), an exception will be thrown if the collection is empty.
 2. For nullable types, the result for an empty collection will be null.
-3. The same implementation of the CompareTo call can me completed as it is in the OrderrBy section.
+3. The same implementation of the `CompareTo` call can me completed as it is in the `OrderBy` section.

 ###### Example
 Find the minimum number in an integer array.